 This Act was passed by the State of Bombay in 1949 under the leadership of then Chief Minister Mr. Balasaheb Gangadhar.
 It completely prohibits the presence of seeds, leaves, ganja, and hashish inside the Maratha State.
 The penalty for violation can lead to imprisonment and a heavy fine.

 – The Assam Ganja and Bhang Prohibition Act, 1958 –

 The Assam government can search and raid anywhere in their state if they ‘just believe’ that you can possess any part of the Vedic-Era Plant or any consumption, growing, and research apparatus.

-Case Study of a Lady named Mary who was seized with 1200 kilograms of crushed ganja leaves & seeds, versus the State of Kerala in the High Court of ERNAKULAM.
+Case Study of a Lady named Mary who was seized with 1200 grams of crushed ganja leaves & seeds, versus the State of Kerala in the High Court of ERNAKULAM.

-Seeds, Leaves, Flower, Resin, everything is considered as narcotic in the state of Karnataka.
+Leaves, Flower, Resin is considered as narcotic in the state of Karnataka.

 On 21 February 2017, Gujarat legalized bhang(Seeds & Leaves) by removing it from the list of “intoxicating drugs” covered by section 23 of the Gujarat Prohibition Act.
 Gujarat’s Minister of State for Home and Prohibition, Pradipsinh Jadeja, explained, “Bhang is consumed only as prasad of Lord Shiva.

 An Act to consolidate and amend the law relating to the production, manufacture, possession, transport, purchase and sale of intoxicating liquor and drugs, the levy of duties of excise and countervailing, duties on alcoholic liquors for human consumption and opium, Indian hemp and other narcotic drugs and narcotics and to provide for matters connected therewith in the State of Andhra Pradesh.